 He glanced over his shoulder.
 “George, to the rear!”

-George peeled away from Haydar and took up a position at my back, facing the crowd.
-“Move!” he yelled at them, brandishing his long blades.
+George peeled away from Haydar and took up position at my back, facing the crowd.
+“Move!” he yelled, brandishing his long blades at them.

 Deep within the alley, Des Jardins let out a low roar like an angry lion.